strategicpause/alexa-workshop/README.md

 **Open the HelloWorld.py file. **

-**Click "Run."**
+**Right-click on the file and click "Run."**

-You'll get a message in the terminal window stating "Your code is running at https://[workspace name]-[user name].c9users.io."
+You'll get a message in the terminal window stating "Your code is running at https://[workspace name]-[user name].c9users.io:8080."

 **Copy that URL. **